jdb78/lipo/Readme.md

-LIPO is a package for derivative-free, global optimization.
+LIPO is a package for derivative- and parameter-free global optimization, e.g. for hyperparameter tuning.
 Is based on the `dlib` package and provides wrappers around its optimization routine.

 The algorithm outperforms random search - sometimes by margins as large as 10000x.
 It is often preferable to Bayesian optimization which requires "tuning of the tuner".
 Performance is on par with moderately to well tuned Bayesian optimization.

 The provided implementation has the option to automatically enlarge the search space if bounds are found to be too restrictive (i.e. the optimum being to close to one of them).

 See the [LIPO algorithm implementation](http://dlib.net/python/index.html#dlib.find_max_global) for details.

 A [great blog post](http://blog.dlib.net/2017/12/a-global-optimization-algorithm-worth.html) by the author of `dlib` exists, describing how it works.

 # Installation